growilabs/growi-docs/docs/en/README.md

   </div>
   <div class="feature">
     <h2>Ever-Growing</h2>
-    <p>WESEEK, Inc. is commited to creating the most desired communication tool together with its user community.</p>
+    <p>WESEEK, Inc., together with our community of contributors, is committed to creating the most powerful and desirable communication tool.</p>
   </div>
 </div>